 Project Freezes and Budget Cuts

 In April Bloomberg Law reported on corporate legal departments hit with pay cuts, budget reductions and hiring freezes.
 Corporate counsel’s favorite way to trim the fat?
 Bringing more work in-house.
 Legal spending is under a microscope, with General Counsel analyzing how, why and which projects are outsourced to other law companies, outside counsel and legal service providers.
+Human resources are busy balancing out the need cut costs whilst legal departments are focused on ensuring delivery of legal services in the wake of budget reduction.

 Automation: Doing More with Less